dannyhand/logo-circles-svg/README.md

 <img src="./svg/facebook-blue.svg"> <img src="./svg/linkedin-blue.svg"> <img src="./svg/snapchat-yellow-withstroke.svg"> <img src="./svg/instagram-pink.svg"> <img src="./svg/discord-purple.svg"> <img src="./svg/reddit-orange.svg"> <img src="./svg/github-grey.svg"> <img src="./svg/bluesky-blue.svg"> <img src="./svg/youtube-red.svg">

+You can view all the current icons on one page in [logos.md](./logos.md)

 ## But why?

 - Link to your social and gaming profiles from your website!
 - Little circles take up less space than lots of words.
 - Logos are easily recognizable on sight.
+- It's a simple icon pack that a lot of work has gone into.

 ## What's inside these files?